4jamesccraven/4jamesccraven/README.md

 # About Me
-Soon-to-be college graduate with a bachelor's in Data Science and Spanish.
+College graduate with a bachelor's in Data Science and Spanish.
 I love all things language, FOSS, and programming.

 ## Contact Me
 - **Email**: 4jamesccraven@gmail.com